Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![ALT](images/Drum.jpg)
-These are the Midi keyboard and drum user interfaces for the user to play on .
+These are the Midi keyboard and drum user interfaces for users to play on.
 * The MIDI `eth0` interfaces is powered and controlled by a Arduino Leonardo micro-controller
 * The wires are connected from the Arduino to the aluminium tape which is used as a conductive sensor for the users to touch.
 When they touch the keys with the drumstick, it will register and play the desired tunes for the respective instruments.
 ## Audio Visual